aSetback/GoodBot/README.md

 +joinmessage message
   Sets a message that will be sent to all new players when they join your discord server.

-+wh
-  Attempts to retrieve item information from Wowhead.  (experimental)
 ```

 ## Raid Sign-up Commands